Wojciech-Przybylski/ams-group-project/README.md

 - Page header and footer, available on all pages.
 - A custom logo for QA Cinemas.

+## User Stories

+### Home Page:

+- As a visitor, I want to see an aesthetically pleasing and accessible home page.
+- As a visitor, I want to quickly understand the purpose of QA Cinemas as a brand when I visit the home page.
+- As a visitor, I want the home page to be the default starting point for navigating the entire site.
+- As a visitor, I want to easily navigate to other sections of the website from the home page.

+### Login Page:

+- As a user, I want to sign up and log into my account.
+- As a user, I want to access the login page from the home page and ideally from any other page.
+- As a user, I want the login option to be accessible from the top right-hand corner of all pages.
+- As a user, I want to be able to log in with my username and password or sign up with my email and password.
+- As a user, I want password security requirements, including special characters, upper- and lower-case letters, and numbers.

+### Listings Gallery:

+- As a visitor, I want to access a gallery of movie posters for current movies.
+- As a visitor, I want to see at least four movie images with details like title, actors, director, and showing times.
+- As a visitor, I want easy navigation to individual pages for each movie poster.

+### Opening Times:

+- As a visitor, I want to find information about the opening times of the cinema.
+- As a visitor, I want this information to be accessible through the site's navigation.

+### New Releases Gallery:

+- As a visitor, I want to access a gallery of movie posters for forthcoming movies.
+- As a visitor, I want to see at least four new release movie images with details like title, actors, director, and showing times.

+### Classifications:

+- As a visitor, I want to access a page that explains film classifications and their icons.
+- As a visitor, I want to understand the rules and conditions for each classification.
+- As a visitor, I want the option to explore additional external resources on this topic.

+### Screens:

+- As a visitor, I want to view images of seating plans and décor for both standard and deluxe screens.

+### Ticket Bookings:

+- As a customer, I want to book tickets with details like movie title, screening date and time, number of seats, booker's name, and ticket type (Adult or Child).
+- As a customer, I want a dedicated page for paying for my booked tickets, including cardholder's name, card number, expiry date, and security code.

+### Cinema Services:

+- As a visitor, I want information on food, drinks, and amenities offered by the cinema.
+- As a visitor, I want to see basic prices for items like popcorn, hotdogs, and fizzy drinks.
+- As a visitor, I want information about the upcoming QA Café and QA-cade.

+### Discussion Board:

+- As a user, I want to participate in movie-related discussions and share my cinema experiences.
+- As a user, I want to post comments and expect that inappropriate content is moderated.

+### General Design:

+- As a visitor, I don't want a white background on any of the site's pages.
+- As a visitor, I want the site navigation to be uniform and present on all pages.

 ## Problems Faced

 ### 05/09/2023